AniAtWork/memotes/README.md

+# After forking the repo
+Be sure to create a .env file and store the port number and mongo db connection url in it.<br>

 # Meme Board
 If you come across this error ('react-scripts' is not recognized as an internal or external command) then type 'npm install react-scripts --save' in your terminal<br>